Clouds (2020 film): Plot

 Zach's father, Rob, borrows a Nissan GT-R for him to drive and impress Amy with.
 While at her house, the two proceed to make out ("My Little Dancer"), but when Amy comments on his scars, Zach becomes despondent, tells her that he will never offer the things she wants from him, and leaves.
-Laura confronts Rob over the decision to get a car for Zach and he breaks down admitting that he did it to make his son happy as he is unable to do anything about his eventual death.
+Laura confronts Rob over the decision to get a car for Zach and he breaks down, admitting he did it to make his son happy as he is unable to do anything about his eventual death.

-In the spring of 2013, Weaver reveals to Zach and Sammy that he showed their video to BMI who want to sign them.
+In the spring of 2013, Weaver reveals to Zach and Sammy that he showed their video to BMI, who wants to sign them.
 They head to New York City to sign their contracts, calling their band A Firm Handshake ("Ames").
-On the flight back home, Zach suddenly has a moment of creative energy and writes the song "Clouds".
+On the flight home, Zach suddenly has a moment of creative energy and writes the song "Clouds".
 He records the song shortly afterwards, which becomes a hit.

-Zach finally makes the time to apologize to Amy about his behavior and the two of them get back together.
+Zach finally makes the time to apologize to Amy about his behavior, and the two get back together.
 Zach speaks privately to his mother about how to handle his remains and his funeral, suggesting bagpipes be played.
 Sammy and the Sobiechs learn that Zach might not make it to the prom.
 With Zach having been given the opportunity to play at the Metro Theatre, they decide to combine the concert with their prom, a graduation, and a fundraiser for osteosarcoma.
 The day arrives and despite Zach's worsening condition, he decides to perform.
 Sammy begins the show by performing "How to Go to Confession" before Zach heads out to perform "Clouds".
 Zach has trouble breathing, but he is moved when the entire audience sings the song for him.

 Zach dies on May 20, 2013.
-Before dying, he has written a college essay about his views on life and death.
-Sammy, Amy and other friends come together for a group photo in remembrance of Zach, noticing that a cloud in the sky resembles a "Z".
+Before dying, he writes a college essay about his views on life and death.
+Sammy, Amy, and other friends come together for a group photo in remembrance of Zach, noticing that a cloud in the sky resembles a "Z".
 Photos of the real Zach and Sammy are shown during the end credits.